Godofredo Pepey: Ultimate Fighting Championship

-Pepey made his UFC debut at UFC 147 on June 23, 2012 against Rony Jason to determine the featherweight winner of The Ultimate Fighter: Brazil.
+Pepey made his UFC debut at UFC 147 on June 23, 2012, against Rony Jason to determine the featherweight winner of The Ultimate Fighter: Brazil.
 He lost the fight via unanimous decision.

-In his second fight for the promotion, Pepey faced Milton Vieira on January 19, 2013 at UFC on FX 7.
+In his second fight for the promotion, Pepey faced Milton Vieira on January 19, 2013, at UFC on FX 7.
 He won the fight via split decision.

-Pepey faced Felipe Arantes on June 8, 2013 at UFC on Fuel TV 10.
+Pepey faced Felipe Arantes on June 8, 2013, at UFC on Fuel TV 10.
 He lost the fight via TKO in the first round.

-Pepey was expected to face Sam Sicilia on September 4, 2013 at UFC Fight Night 28.
+Pepey was expected to face Sam Sicilia on September 4, 2013, at UFC Fight Night 28.
 However, Sicilia pulled out of the bout citing an injury and was replaced by Felipe Arantes.

-The bout with Sicilia eventually took place on November 9, 2013 at UFC Fight Night 32.
+The bout with Sicilia eventually took place on November 9, 2013, at UFC Fight Night 32.
 Pepey lost the fight via TKO in the first round.

-Pepey faced promotional newcomer Noad Lahat on March 23, 2014 at UFC Fight Night 38.
+Pepey faced promotional newcomer Noad Lahat on March 23, 2014, at UFC Fight Night 38.
 He won the fight in spectacular fashion by landing a flying knee in the first round for a knockout.
 The win also earned Pepey his first Performance of the Night bonus award.

 Pepey faced Dashon Johnson at UFC Fight Night 51 on September 13, 2014.
 He won the fight via submission in the first round.
 This win also earned him his second consecutive Performance of the Night bonus award.

-Pepey faced Andre Fili on March 21, 2015 at UFC Fight Night 62.
+Pepey faced Andre Fili on March 21, 2015, at UFC Fight Night 62.
 He won the fight via submission in the first round with a triangle choke.
 This win earned him his third straight Performance of the Night bonus award.

-Pepey next faced Darren Elkins on July 23, 2016 at UFC on Fox 20.
+Pepey next faced Darren Elkins on July 23, 2016, at UFC on Fox 20.
 He lost the fight via unanimous decision.

-Pepey faced Mike De La Torre on September 24, 2016 at UFC Fight Night 95.
+Pepey faced Mike De La Torre on September 24, 2016, at UFC Fight Night 95.
 He won the fight via submission in the first round.

-Pepey faced Shane Burgos on July 22, 2017 at UFC on Fox 25.
+Pepey faced Shane Burgos on July 22, 2017, at UFC on Fox 25.
 He lost the fight via unanimous decision.

-Pepey faced Mirsad Bektić on January 27, 2018 at UFC on Fox 27.
+Pepey faced Mirsad Bektić on January 27, 2018, at UFC on Fox 27.
 He lost the fight via technical knock out.

 On April 4, 2018, it was announced Pepey was a free agent after the UFC opted not to renew his contract.

 Post-UFC career

 After leaving the UFC, Pepey fought Alex Torres at Brave CF 15 on September 7, 2018.
 Pepey won the fight via armbar in the first round.

-Pepey faced Abdoul Abdouraguimov on February 3, 2022 at Ares FC 3 for the AFC Welterweight Championship.
+Pepey faced Abdoul Abdouraguimov on February 3, 2022, at Ares FC 3 for the AFC Welterweight Championship.
 He lost the bout via inverted triangle choke in the first round.

+Personal life

+Pepey ran for office of City councillor of Fortaleza at the 2024 Brazilian municipal elections for the Republicans.

+Arrested on kidnapping, domestic violence charges and death

+In 2025, Pepey was arrested in Deerfield Beach, Florida on kidnapping and domestic violence charges.
+He died in a prison unit in Fort Lauderdale, Florida, on 9 November 2025, at the age of 38.